We’ve built this bank for you and we’d love your help to make it the best it can be. Download the app now to get started!

 If you do feel you need to add a layer of security, you can instantly lock your card within the app from the Card Management section, then unlock again when you’re ready to.

 Right now, we’re concentrating on creating the best mobile-only personal current account in the world.
-Keep your eyes peeled for future developments.
+Sign up for early access to our business accounts here.
+For future developments on joint accounts keep your eyes peeled.

 You can make up to six withdrawals per day, with a maximum total withdrawal per day of £300.